 The Credit for Prior Learning Policy and Procedure can be found on the Important Information page along with an application form.

 If you wish to apply for credit then it is highly recommended that this is done at the time of application for admission.

-Following enrolment and prior to commencing the course, students will be given access to a comprehensive Student Orientation program in HELI’s Canvas LMS.
-The program will introduce students to various aspects of studying with HELI, including how to access support, how to use the Canvas LMS, how to access the HELI Library, study techniques and tips, and other important information.
+Following enrolment and prior to commencing the course, students are given access to a comprehensive Student Orientation program in HELI’s Canvas LMS.
+The program introduces students to various aspects of studying with HELI, including how to access support, how to use the Canvas LMS, how to access the HELI Digital Library, study techniques and tips, and other important information.

 Students are represented on HELI’s Academic Quality Committee (AQC) to provide input about the learning and teaching environment and any other matters that directly, or indirectly, affect students.
 This provides a mechanism for students to participate in the academic decision-making processes of the Institute.

 Students are advised of how they can nominate to become a member of the AQC as part of their Student Orientation program.